- Scope and remit of the HSSREC

 - The Committee will normally only accept applications for ethical approval after funding has been awarded (in the instances where external funding is sought), except when ethics approval forms part of the requirements of a grant application or where it is helpful to the applicant for the review to take place earlier.
 Applications relating to internally funded or own account research may be submitted at any time but must be before the commencement of any research.

-- Principal Investigators should apply (applications for students must be made by the supervisor who acts as Principal Investigator) using the HSSREC application form and all applications must be supported by the signature of the Head of Department.
+- Principal Investigators should apply using the HSSREC application form and all applications must be supported by the signature of the Head of Department.
+Any applications submitted without the necessary signatures cannot be accepted.
 Principal Investigators are advised to read the Guidelines before completing the application form.

 - Fully completed applications should be sent in email format to hssrec at warwick dot ac dot uk.
 Please ensure the signature page on the application form is complete, i.e. contains the wet signatures of all relevant parties.
 Applications must be submitted at least 2 weeks in advance of the next Committee meeting to allow members appropriate time to review applications.
 An up to date schedule of meetings can be found here.